realworldocaml/book/en/runtime-memory-layout.md

 2                    `00 01`
 3                    `00`

-This string representation is a clever way to ensure that the string contents are always zero-terminated by the padding word, and still compute its length efficiently without scanning the whole string.
+This string representation is a clever way to ensure that the contents are always zero-terminated by the padding word, and still compute its length efficiently without scanning the whole string.
 The following formula is used:

 ```
 number_of_words_in_block * sizeof(word) - last_byte_of_block - 1
 ```

-The guaranteed NULL-termination comes in handy when passing a string to C, but is not relied upon to compute the length from OCaml code.
-Thus, OCaml strings can contain null bytes at any point within the string, but care should be taken that any C library functions can also cope with this.
+The guaranteed `NULL`-termination comes in handy when passing a string to C, but is not relied upon to compute the length from OCaml code.
+OCaml strings can thus contain `NULL` bytes at any point within the string.
+Care should be taken that any C library functions that receive these buffers can cope with arbitrary `NULL` values within the buffer contents.

 ### Custom heap blocks